Call-me-doctor/cmd-front-end/README.md

 import all your components defined in the Routes in the component-imports.js file.

-css class name should written in small letters and words seperated by dashes
+css class name should be written in small letters and words seperated by dashes